 - Your article is completely original and not published anywhere else.

-- The Senior Editors have the final say on the publication’s quality and readiness; we decide if and when it goes live.
+- The Senior Editors have the final say on the publication’s quality and readiness; we decide if and when it gets published

 - Your article must be completely finished, with images, when you go to submit it (specific guidelines below).

-- Your article must have correct citation on all copy, content, and media (specific guidelines below).
+- Your article must have the correct citation on all copy, content, and media (specific guidelines below).

 - Your article may be edited and/or revised to match the tone and culture of the site.